The Olive Tree as Bonsai

 Olea sylvestris, a small-fruited wild olive of the Mediterranean region.
 Medium size dark green shiny leaves generally more rounded than oleaster.
 Looser growing habit.
 More susceptible to fungal problems in very damp conditions than oleaster.
 Slower growing than oleaster but with care can produce a very impressive bonsai tree.

 Olea europaea, the primary type of olive cultivated for fruit production.
 Most come from old olive groves.
 Large oblong grey leaves, very loose habit.
 Tolerant of most conditions.
 Good quality bark is rare with this type.
 Big cheap trees are often available in general nurseries and garden centres.
-In the UK this type is very poor, generally showing weak growth and susceptible to fungal probelms like peacock spot and pest infestation particularly scale insect.
+In the UK this type is very poor, generally showing weak growth and susceptible to fungal problems like peacock spot and pest infestation particularly scale insect.
 Very hard to produce dense foliage masses without very strong sustained sunshine.
 Best avoided for bonsai use in the UK.

-Primary types of olive tree foliageL.R - oleaster-sylvestris-europea leaf comparison.
+Primary types of olive tree foliage

 Much like apples growing olive from seed will produce something of a mutt.
 Just because you took seed from a certain plant with characteristics you liked does not mean that will come true from the seed.
 The only sure way to get characteristics you like is by using one of the major methods of tissue propagation such as cuttings, layering, division, and budding/grafting.
 Cuttings involve rooting a severed piece of the parent plant; layering involves rooting a part of the parent and then severing it; and budding and grafting are joining two plant parts from different varieties.